The Link Between Behaviour and Culture We NEED To Talk About

 The following figure (Figure 2) shows the Ladder of Inference.
 It is a thinking process that we go through, usually without realizing it, to make sense of situations in order to act.
 It helps us to think about our thinking and to coordinate our thinking with others.

-There are many types of unconscious bias, but just for information, here are just some (with examples) of the categories that unconscious biases will fall into:
+There are many types of unconscious bias and here are just some of the categories (with examples) that they will fall into: